Kettlebell Grundübungen für Einsteiger und Fortgeschrittene - cross equip

 Kettlebell basic exercises for beginners and advanced users

 One of our most versatile products is the kettlebell.
-For a long time, kettlebells were somewhat forgotten in the history of sports.
-Recently, they've been experiencing a real resurgence, especially in the functional fitness sector.
-This is no surprise, as kettlebells target not just individual muscles, but entire muscle groups, thus the entire musculoskeletal system.
-The primary goal of kettlebell training is to build functional strength, explosive power, and stability.
+For a long time, kettlebells were somewhat forgotten in sports history.
+For some time now, they have been experiencing a real boom, especially in the functional fitness sector.
+No wonder, because kettlebells don't just target individual muscles, but entire muscle groups and thus the entire musculoskeletal system.
+The main goal of kettlebell training is to build functional strength, explosive power, and stability.

-To achieve these goals, we will show you various kettlebell exercises that you can incorporate into your training.
+To achieve these goals, we will show you various kettlebell exercises that you can integrate into your training.

 Deadlift

-Stand with your feet approximately hip-width apart.
-The kettlebell is between your feet.
-With your back straight and your knees slightly bent, grab the kettlebell with both hands and stand up straight.
-Using the same motion, lower yourself back down until the kettlebell lightly touches the floor.
+Stand with your feet about hip-width apart.
+The kettlebell is positioned between your feet.
+With a straight back and a slight bend in your knees, grasp the kettlebell with both hands and stand up completely.
+Lower yourself back down with the same movement until the kettlebell lightly touches the floor.

 Who is the exercise suitable for?

-Deadlifts are suitable for both beginners and advanced lifters.
-The exercise can be made easier or more difficult by varying the weight.
-There's also the option to customize the exercise.
+Deadlifts are suitable for both beginners and advanced athletes.
+The exercise can be simplified or made more difficult by adjusting the weight.
+Additionally, there are options to adapt the exercise.

-Your back should remain straight throughout the entire exercise.
-The goal is not to perform the exercise as quickly as possible, but rather with as much control as possible.
+Your back should remain straight throughout the entire execution.
+The goal is not to perform the exercise as quickly as possible, but as controlled as possible.

 Variations